thomasm20/Project05/README.md

 Canvas.java contains a Canvas class that draws the pixels stored in the BufferedImage variable image in chunks and yields thread control for visual updates between chunks.

 --Variables--
-doneRendering: private boolean variable ... doing what?
+doneRendering: private boolean variable that tells the program whether or not the image is complete
-renderX: private int variable...
+renderX: private int variable stores the largest x coordinate that has been rendered
-renderY: private int variable...
+renderY: private int variable stores the largest y coordinate that has been rendered
-width: private int variable...
+width: private int variable sets the width of the image frame
-height: privat int variable...
+height: privat int variable sets the height of the image frame
-posStart: private Point...
+posStart: private Point establishes the initial coordinate point to start the new image frame
-posEnd: private Point
+posEnd: private Point establishes the final coordinate point to end the new image frame
-drawRect: private Rectangle
+drawRect: private Rectangle tells the program whether or not the drag rectangle is being used
-image: pivate BufferedImage
+image: private BufferedImage stores the picture to be drawn
-gImg: private Graphics2D
+gImg: private Graphics2D draws the image
-scale: private double variable
+scale: private double variable determines how much to scale up the canvas from the default size of 350x200
-gradient: private RainbowGradient
+gradient: private RainbowGradient used to update the gradient to a new limit or switch the set of seed colors

-switched: public boolean
+switched: public boolean stores whether or not the set has been switched between Mandelbrot and Julia
-limit: public int variable
+limit: public int variable stores the number of color indices to be included in the color gradient
-calc: public SetCalculator
+calc: public SetCalculator stores the display coordinates for the desired set
-currentGradient: public String variable
+currentGradient: public String variable stores the current arraylist chosen to represent the seed colors
-currentSet: public String variable
+currentSet: public String variable stores which set has been selected, either Mandelbrot or Julia

-colorSelect: final private Color
+colorSelect: final private Color sets the color of the outline of the drag rectangle
-chunkSize: final private int variable that
+chunkSize: final private int variable sets the size of each chunk for rendering

 --Methods--
 Canvas() - Default constructor for the canvas.
 Sets the scale to 1.